trumpfheller/trumpfheller.github.io/testing/bt_scenario_audio.md

   * Audio playback and recording applications
   * Bluetooth management tools or apps for profile testing

+### Common Testing Considerations

+* Battery Life: For devices with batteries (e.g., headsets), test battery life under typical usage conditions.
+* Interference Testing: Check performance in the presence of other wireless devices or sources of interference.
+* Compatibility: Ensure compatibility with different versions of Bluetooth and different manufacturers' devices.

 ---

 ## 1. A2DP (Advanced Audio Distribution Profile) Testing